 A user wrote to us requesting help because he has a problem with some new windows but everyone is telling him, “they’re fine”…….Nobody in the industry seems to be willing to assist him, he feels cheated, really disappointed with his new windows and he doesn’t know where or to whom ne should turn to for help.

-Now that’s not good for him, for the company he used to install the windows or the industry in general, but who would you turn to if your new windows had external condensation and everyone said they are fine?
+Now that’s not good for him, for the company he used to install the windows nor the industry in general, but who would you turn to if your new windows had external condensation and everyone said they were fine?

-This subject however, has arisen a few times so we decided to assist in this particular case, it’s also something that is likely to become more prevalent with the increased use of triple glazing or energy efficient glazing.
+Every autumn this subject raises its head and is likely to become more prevalent with the increased use of triple glazing or energy efficient glazing.
 You need to understand how it is formed and the issues surrounding it, so that you minimise the risks or avoid the surprise should it occur!

 You get up in the morning and on the external face of the glass is condensation or ice, just like the dew or ice that forms on a car over night.
 Just as with cars, this external window condensation doesn’t occur the whole year just when its cold.
 So is the new window faulty, is it a sign of excellence or just physics and unavoidable?

 The physics first.